ahmadrafidev/cv/README.md

-# CV
+# Scho

 *A sleek academic resume template for researchers, scholars, and thinkers.*

-CV is a minimalist, responsive personal website template built for academics, researchers, and graduate students.
-Showcase your publications, research interests, CV, and professional journey — all in one elegant place.
-Designed with clarity and simplicity in mind, CV helps you present your scholarly work and personal story with confidence.
+Scho is a minimalist, responsive personal website template built for academics, researchers, and graduate students.
+Showcase your publications, research interests, resume, and professional journey — all in one elegant place.
+Designed with clarity and simplicity in mind, scho helps you present your scholarly work and personal story with confidence.

 ---